 - Law Enforcement: This training is eligible for continuing education credit from the Alabama Peace Officers’ Standards and Training Commission (APOSTC).

-- Social Work: This activity is pending approval from the National Association of Social Workers.
+- Social Work: This activity is approved by the National Association of Social Workers (Approval #886746741-6145) for 22 continuing education contact hours.

 Additional Board approvals will be added as they are received.